forughi/CFD-Simple/README.md

 CFD Final Volume Code for 2D square geometry, arbitrary boundary conditions, and laminar flow!

-The results can be opened directly usuing Tecplot or any text editor!
+The results can be opened directly using Tecplot or any text editor!

 FVM Method: Staggered Grid